resonatehq/blog/blog/2024-05-01-recipes-basic-failure-handling/index.md

 ## Catchable and Non-catchable Failure

 In distributed systems, we have to distinguish between catchable failure and non-catchable failure.

-Catchable failures refer to the set of failures that can be detected and mitigated by a process itself e.g. in a try catch block.
+**Catchable failures** refer to the set of failures that can be detected and mitigated by a process itself e.g. in a try catch block.
 Examples include  io failure such as a file not found exception or networking failure such as a request timeout exception.

-Non-catchable errors refer to the set of failures that cannot be detected and mitigated by a process.
+**Non-catchable failures** refer to the set of failures that cannot be detected and mitigated by a process.
 My favourite mental model is to imagine the plug being pulled on the machine running a process.

 ### Recovering from catchable failure